Chart Color Schemes

 Daisy Hill is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Dwelling structure in Daisy Hill, as evaluated at the latest Census, consisted of 87.2% houses and 12.8% other dwellings.
-In Brisbane metro, this was 77.9% houses and 22.2% other dwellings.
-Home ownership in Daisy Hill stood at 28.4%, with mortgaged dwellings at 48.6% and rented ones at 23.0%.
-The median monthly mortgage repayment was $1,863, above Brisbane metro's average of $1,638.
-Median weekly rent in Daisy Hill was $400, compared to Brisbane metro's $320.
+Dwelling structure in Daisy Hill, as evaluated at the latest Census, consisted of 87.2% houses and 12.8% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Brisbane metro's 77.9% houses and 22.2% other dwellings.
+Home ownership in Daisy Hill was at 28.4%, with the rest either mortgaged (48.6%) or rented (23.0%).
+The median monthly mortgage repayment in the area was $1,863, higher than Brisbane metro's average of $1,638.
+Median weekly rent in Daisy Hill was recorded at $400, compared to Brisbane metro's $320.
 Nationally, Daisy Hill's mortgage repayments were similar to the Australian average of $1,863, while rents exceeded the national figure of $375.

 Frequently Asked Questions - Housing